EY-AI-Assurance/SOC-audit/README.md

 The single-file build is slower to start because PyInstaller extracts its bundled dependencies on every launch.
 Corporate endpoint protection may scan those extracted files and make startup substantially slower than the folder release.
+Use this option only after the folder release has been tested.

 The React build and PyInstaller work files are created under the Windows `%TEMP%` directory instead of the repository.
 This avoids common OneDrive or antivirus locks on `frontend\node_modules` and `build\SOC-Audit\localpycs`.
 The build script stops on a non-zero pip, npm, or PyInstaller exit code and verifies the expected executable before reporting success.

 Users do not need Python or Node.js.
-They need WebView2 Runtime and network/VPN access to the configured API.
+They need the Microsoft Edge WebView2 Runtime and network/VPN access to the configured API.
+The packaged app requires WebView2 rather than falling back to the legacy Internet Explorer renderer.

 ## Desktop storage and logs